 - Discuss how labor units can be used to competitively bid projects

 - Explain the difference between a competitive bid and simply a low bid

-This course is being hosted by the St. Louis Chapter.
-Contact Deb Stephens at 314-644-3030 for pricing and registration information.
+This course is hosted by the Northern California Chapter.
+Contact Juanita Mitchell at (925) 828-6322 for pricing and registration information.